 We hope you enjoy your visit.
 We look forward to providing you with the opportunity to spend time with your loved ones at the Roederer Correctional Complex.

 Weekends and state holidays only

 8:30am - 3:00pm (no one allowed to enter after 2:00pm)

 Assessment and Classification Inmates - Assessment Center inmates must be at the A/C Center 60 days before being eligible for a visit.

-- Eligible A/C inmates receive a 1 hour maximum visit; permanent inmates receive a 2 hour maximum visit unless an extended visit has been pre-approved.
+Eligible A/C inmates received a 1 hour maximum visit.
+Permanent inmates receive a 2 hour maximum visit unless an extended visit has been pre-approved.

 Inmates will be allowed to receive visits one day per weekend, to be determined by the last digit of their institutional ID number, as follows:

 - Inmates whose ID number ends in an even digit (0, 2, 4, 6, 8)